■ Living Clinical Ledger

 Who Should Consider Integration Therapy?

-Integration therapy is appropriate for a wide range of individuals at different stages of their psychedelic experience journey.
+Integration therapy suits a wide range of people at different stages of their psychedelic experience journey.

 What to Expect in Integration Sessions